 You, of course, are the single most important teacher in your child’s life.
 It is through the collaboration of the Pastors, Principals, teachers, and parents, in which our schools become stronger academically and in the formation of faith.
 In doing so, we also envision every child succeeding at the highest level.

 I look forward to meeting each of you in person and am excited to share this journey with all of you.
-May the 2017-18 school year be one of enrichment through learning, friendship, prayer, and peace.
+May this school year be one of enrichment through learning, friendship, prayer, and peace.

 As we begin this new year with hope and enthusiasm, I ask that you join me in praying daily for our Genesee County Catholic Schools.
 May God bless us with his love, grace, and guidance as we help our children become disciples of Christ.